slick/slick/slick/src/sphinx/orm-to-slick.rst

 .. includecode:: code/OrmToSlick.scala#associationTuple

 An alternative approach is giving your classes Option-typed members referring to related objects, where None means that the related objects have not been loaded yet.
-However this is less type-safe then using a tuple or case class, because it cannot be statically checked, if the related object is loaded.
+However this is less type-safe than using a tuple or case class, because it cannot be statically checked, if the related object is loaded.

 Modifying relationships
 ________________________